GregLaBelette/GregLaBelette/README.md

 🔭 I’m currently working on:
  <br>
  <br>
- - GoRails: Started tests module, love it. <br>
+ - GoRails!!!
+Love it, currently doing the module about testing. <br>
+ - Job interviews and tech tests! 😊 <br>
  - Finishing a first ExpressJS project called 'The Pedal Shop'.
 Cool discovery of Express & MongoDB 👍🏻 <br>
- - Seeking for a first dev experience in the great big world 😊 <br>

 <hr>
 <br>